There’s some debate about whether the best configuration of split systems for multiple rooms is to have multiple single splits or to use multi splits.

 Increasingly split systems are used to heat and cool entire homes – not just single rooms.
 The default way that split systems are deployed is what I call single splits (and sometimes referred to as unitary split systems).
 These have one outdoor unit piped to one indoor unit.
 And repeat that configuration for each conditioned room.

 The alternative, available from many vendors, is a multi-split.
-This configuration involves more than one ‘head’ unit for each outside unit.
+This configuration involves more than one ‘head’ unit inside for each outside unit.
 Often a whole home might be served with only one (larger) outdoor unit, and heads in all bedrooms and living spaces.

 The single-split argument